 - There is a lack of diversity and inclusion at the top of the publishing industry.
 It's business as normal so you only hear the same story.
 If you document and publish your recipes you are in a position of power and management to tell your own story

 - Inspire the next generation.
-Start your life now, build the future today and pass it on.
-Support your family now and in the future
+Start your life now, build the future today and pass it on

 - Real opportunities exist for first, second and third generation African and Caribbean entrepreneurs in the cooking, food and catering industry.
 There is a demand for African heritage.
 You are starting something you love